 TRPV4, a Ca^{2+} -permeable cation channel in the transient receptor potential (TRP) channels family, has been cloned from the rat, mouse, human and chicken.
-The TRPV4 channel is widely expressed in mammaliam tissues, including heart, sensory neurons, etc (Guler et al. 2002, Inoue et al. 2006, Plant and Strotmann 2007).
-Activation of TRPV4 channel by hypotonic solution increases intracellular Ca2+ concentration (Strotmann et al. 2003, essandri-Haber et al. 2003, Inoue et al. 2006), which can activate Ca/CaMKII and PKC.
-So TRPV4 may play an important role in Ca^{2+} signaling during hypotonic stimulation (Chen et al. 2008a, Chen et al. 2008b).
-In the present study, RR, BAPTA, KN-93 and BIM diminished the hypotonic effects on the ventricular myocytes, revealing the possible role of TRPV4 during hypotonic stimulation.
+The TRPV4 channel is widely expressed in mammalian tissues, including heart, sensory neurons, etc (Guler et al. 2002, Inoue et al. 2006, Plant and Strotmann 2007).
+Activation of TRPV4 channel by hypotonic solution increases intracellular Ca2+ concentration (Strotmann et al. 2003, Alessandri-Haber et al. 2003, Inoue et al. 2006), which can activate Ca/CaMKII and PKC.
+Thus TRPV4 may play an important role in Ca2+ signaling during hypotonic stimulation (Chen et al. 2008a,b).
+In the present study, ruthenium red, BAPTA, KN-93 and BIM diminished the hypotonic effects on the ventricular myocytes, revealing the possible role of TRPV4 during hypotonic stimulation.
 According to previous studies, many intracellular signals are involved in the hypotonic swelling process (Mongin and Orlov 2001, Stutzin and Hoffmann 2006, Hoffmann and Pedersen 2006).
 Our experiments revealed that Ca2+, PKC and Ca/CaMKII participated in the hypotonic regulating process on sodium channels.
-Nevertheless, the inhibitors of the first three did not completely eliminate the hypotonic effects on I{NaT}, suggesting that there were other mechanisms involved.
+Nevertheless, the inhibitors of the first three did not completely eliminate the hypotonic effects on I{NaT}, suggesting that there were also involved other mechanisms.

-Our study showed that hypotonicity decreased I{NaT} and increased I{NaP} simultaneonsly.
+Our study showed that hypotonicity decreased I{NaT} and increased I{NaP} simultaneously.
 The two currents were reverted after being reperfused with 300M isotonic solution.
 The changes of I{NaT} were accompanied by the opposite changes of I{NaP} .
-That is to say, when I{NaT} was decreased, I{NaP} was increased and vice versa.
-This demonstrated the existence of an interconversion between I{NaT} and I{NaP} during hypotonicity (Fig. 1C,D Fig. 2A).
-The interconversion was reversed by RR, BIM, Kn-93 and BAPTA, indicating TRPV4 and intracellular Ca2+, PKC and Ca/CaMKII systems participated in the above-mentioned hypotonic modifications.
+It means that when I{NaT} was decreased, I{NaP} was increased and vice versa.
+This demonstrated the existence of an interconversion between I{NaT} and I{NaP} during hypotonicity (Fig. 1C, 1D and 2A).
+The interconversion was reversed by RR, BIM, Kn-93 and BAPTA, indicating that TRPV4 and intracellular Ca2+, PKC and Ca/CaMKII systems participated in the